-A homework set will generally be due every Wednesday and will cover the material discussed during the previous week.
+The second kind of homework is traditional written work.
+These problems will be assigned weekly.
+In general, they will be due on Wednesdays at 12:30 p.m., and they will cover the material discussed in the previous week.
 No late assignments will be accepted except under the most extreme circumstances.
 If you have an emergency that you think may be an extreme circumstance, please let me know as soon as possible.
-Assignments must be turned in by 12:30 p.m. on their due dates in the boxes outside 105 Kemeny (our classroom).
-Look for the boxes for Math 20, Spring 2011 and put your homework in the box on the left.
+However, the lowest written homework score will be dropped, and if you submit an assignment up to a week late, you will still receive comments but no grade.

-If you have signed and returned the FERPA waiver, you can collect your homework from the box on the right.
+If you have signed and returned the FERPA waiver, you can collect your homework from the box on the right corresponding to the first letter of your family name.
 If you do not give me a signed copy of the waiver, you can collect your homework during office hours by showing me your Dartmouth ID.